How to sell an investment property

 Industry experts advise that the best exit strategy is to not exit at all.
 The longer you can hold your investment property(ies), or principal place of residence, the greater capital gains as the years progress.

-‘When you sell you will incur capital gains tax and it's going to cost about 10% of the value of the property in transaction costs to sell and buy another property,’ says Paul Do.
+And when you sell, there are a range of expenses that will eat into your profits.
+When you sell you will incur capital gains tax and it's going to cost about 10% of the value of the property in transaction costs to sell and buy another property," says Paul Do.

-If you're looking to sell, do it when your marginal tax rate is low, people who are in retirement or on maternity leave will incur less capital gains tax.
+Paul Do says, "If you're looking to sell, do it when your marginal tax rate is low, people who are in retirement or on maternity leave will incur less capital gains tax.
 For people with big portfolios, only sell one property a year.

 The timing of when you sell is also important.
 One of my principles is to buy when the property market is in the Buying Zone.
 There are two criteria here: the first is that relative rental yields must be high.
 This is rents are high vs interest rates.
 Also vacancy rates must be low.
 Conversely you want to sell in the Selling Zone, which is the opposite of the aforementioned indicators.

-Avoid selling your investment property in panic
+Avoid selling in a panic

 If you are looking to sell your investment property then you should be looking to sell smart.
 To avoid selling your property in a panic then you should make sure that you: